willegetz/willegetz.github.io/sqlPass/passSummit2018/sessions/Nov07/introductionToDax.md

 ### Introduction to DAX

+## Abstract

+> *Many people use Power BI without tapping into the true power of DAX.
+Some think that DAX is an advanced topic, used only by power users, but anyone can learn DAX.
+Come to this session to see easy and accessible ways to implement DAX in your work with Power BI.
+We'll simplify difficult topics like how to use Time Intelligence, CALCULATE, ALL, and FILTER.
+We'll learn the difference between functions with similar names, so you'll know when and when not to use them.*

 \- Calculate function is missused

 \- DAX is __***NOT***__ TSQL.
 It is __***NOT***__ the Excel Formula Language.
 It is it's own thing